kashalo/vue-table-ak/README.md

 - default: `all feed object key`

-This proprty give the ability to define which feed key to render in the table and also allow you to define which field can be edited inline
+This property give the ability to define which feed key to render in the table and also allow you to define which field can be edited inline

-This proprty accept three in each object as follow:
+This property accept three in each object as follow:

 ```javascript
     {